 An HCALCS shall only be capable of addressing a Response to the sender of the relevant Command.

-Communications Links with ESME via the HAN interface
+Communications Links with ESME / SAPC via the HAN interface

-An HCALCS shall be capable of establishing Communications Links via its HAN Interface with one ESME.
+An HCALCS shall be capable of establishing Communications Links via its HAN Interface with either one ESME or one SAPC.

-An HCALCS shall only be capable of establishing Communications Links via its HAN Interface with one ESME with Security Credentials in the Device Log(8.6.2.1).
+An HCALCS shall only be capable of establishing Communications Links via its HAN Interface with either one ESME or one SAPC with Security Credentials in the Device Log(8.6.2.1).

-In establishing the Communications Link, the HCALCS shall be capable of using its own, unique Security Credentials to enable it to be Authenticated by the ESME.
+In establishing the Communications Link, the HCALCS shall be capable of using its own, unique Security Credentials to enable it to be Authenticated by the ESME / SAPC.

 The HCALCS shall be capable of supporting the following types of Communications Links:

-receiving HAN Interface Commands (set out in Section 8.5.1) from ESME; and
+receiving HAN Interface Commands (set out in Section 8.5.1) from ESME and SAPC; and

-sending the Commands (set out in Section 8.5.1.6) to ESME.
+sending the Commands (set out in Section 8.5.1.6) to ESME and SAPC.

 Data storage